viva64/pvs-studio-qmake-examples/README.md

 A few examples in this repository will help you learn how to use the QMake module in your project properly.

-A few examples in this repository will help you learn how to use the QMake module in your project properly.

 1. Connect the **.pri** module to your project;
 2. Add a new configuration, for example, "Analyze";
 3. In settings of the configuration "Build Steps" -> "Make arguments", add the name of the target (pvs_studio.target = **this_name**);